 What about stretching the ITB?

 It has long been considered that a “tight” ITB is a contributing factor to developing ITBPS.
 Interestingly a test commonly used to assess ITB “tightness”, the Ober’s test, was examined in a recent study by Willet.
-They found that by dissecting the ITB, it did NOT improve hip adduction motion & that it was the gluteus medius, gluteus minimus & the hip joint capsule that restricted this motion.
+The authors found that dissecting the ITB, did NOT improve hip adduction motion & that it was the gluteus medius, gluteus minimus & hip joint capsule that restricted this motion.
 (Willet 2016)

 In addition, even if the ITB is deemed “tight” no amount of stretching is able to create an appreciable change in its length.
 (Falvey 2010).

 Key takeaway here: Don’t bother with stretching the ITB

 The same can also be applied to foam rolling and massage directly to the ITB!

 Please don't hesitate to contact us for a thorough assessment of your plantar heel issues & to formulate a plan to get you back to health & high performance!